-By entering the contest, entrants grant the Smithsonian Institution, and those authorized by the Smithsonian, a royalty-free, worldwide, perpetual, non-exclusive license to display, distribute, reproduce and create derivative works of the entries, in whole or in part, in any media now existing or subsequently developed, for any educational, promotional, publicity, exhibition, archival, scholarly and all other standard Smithsonian purposes.
+You retain your rights to your photograph; however, by entering the contest, you grant the Smithsonian Institution (and those authorized by the Smithsonian) a royalty-free, world-wide, perpetual, non-exclusive license to publicly display, distribute, reproduce and create derivative works of the entries, in whole or in part, in any media now existing or later developed, for any purpose, including, but not limited to, advertising and promotion of the magazine and its website, exhibition, and commercial products, including but not limited to Smithsonian Institution publications.
 Any photograph reproduced will include a photographer credit as feasible.
 The Smithsonian Institution will not be required to pay any additional consideration or seek any additional approval in connection with such uses.

-All entries must be received through the Smithsonian magazine web site by 2pm Eastern Time on November 29, 2013.
+The contest begins on April 2, 2019.
+All entries must be received through Smithsonian.com by 5:00 PM Eastern Standard Time on November 30, 2019.

-The Smithsonian will notify the winner via the contact information provided at the time of entry; the Smithsonian may disqualify anyone who fails to respond to the notification within five business days.
+The Smithsonian will notify winners via the contact information provided at the time of entry; the Smithsonian may disqualify anyone who fails to respond to the notification within five business days.

 Please do not contact us about the status of entries or judging.

-Category Winners: The winners of each of the five categories will receive $500.
+Category Winners: The winners of each of the six categories will receive $500.

 Readers' Choice: The winner of the online Readers’ Choice award will receive $500.